torleifg/bookquest/README.md

 # Semantic Search on Book Reviews

-This repository contains code and resources to run a semantic search engine specifically designed for book reviews.
+This repository contains code and resources to run a semantic (and fulltext) search engine specifically designed for book reviews.
 It enables efficient searching by utilizing text embeddings and supports harvesting book metadata from various sources, using international standards like MARC21 and ONIX.

 The application leverages **Multilingual-E5-small** for generating text embeddings and **PostgreSQL** with **pgvector** as vector store.
 This combination provides multilingual semantic search capabilities.